Our Role

 For more than six decades, Gale has provided students, educators, and libraries with authoritative content.
 As a publisher and aggregator, we partner with libraries to deliver essential information to educators, researchers, and learners of all ages.

 Libraries are epicenters of information access and literacy, and we respect their unique expertise as information professionals to identify and select the content and tools they feel best meet the needs of their communities.
-Gale offers flexible curation options, for eBooks down to the title level, as well as administrative tools to help libraries tailor their collections and database content to specific audiences, as they see fit.
+Gale offers flexible curation options, for eBooks down to the title level, as well as administrative tools to help libraries tailor their collections and database content to specific audiences.

-Gale embraces the core value of the American Library Association (ALA) to provide equitable access to information for all.
+Gale embraces the core value of providing equitable access to information for all.
 Additionally, Gale helps librarians balance their general commitment to freedom of information with the particular collection development policies of their communities and schools.

 How We Select & Create ContentWho Reviews Our Content?